 Two mourning doves in a garden, ambling like wind-up toys in the red-clay rows between the staked peppers and the boxed squash.
-The doves are ready to make a fuss whenever the Devil decides to clap his hands and trouble them into flight.
+The doves are ready to make a fuss whenever the Colonel decides to clap his hands and trouble them into flight.

 He wakes.
 Clap?
 Clap now?